saquib-mehmood/odin-engineer/readme.md

 ### 🤖 Improved Automode

-The enhanced automode allows Claude to work autonomously on complex tasks with greater efficiency and control.
+The enhanced automode allows Odin to work autonomously on complex tasks with greater efficiency and control.
 When in automode:

-1. Claude sets clear, achievable goals based on your request.
+1. COdin sets clear, achievable goals based on your request.
 2. It works through these goals one by one, using available tools as needed.
-3. Claude provides regular updates on its progress, including the current iteration count.
+3. Odin provides regular updates on its progress, including the current iteration count.
 4. Automode continues until goals are completed or the maximum number of iterations is reached.
 5. You can specify the maximum number of iterations when entering automode.